Corporate Portraits

 What does a photo of you skiiing in Winter Park say?
 It says you’re on vacation, that you’re goofing-off, right?
 And that’s fine.
 We’re all entitled to have some fun once in a while.
 But, put that photo on your business’s website, and it says you’re goofing-off at work.
 Is that the message you want to display to potential customers?
 Probably not.

-We’ve all heard the adage “don’t mix business with pleasure” or, “don’t mix with personal with business.”
+We’ve all heard the adage “don’t mix business with pleasure” or, “don’t mix personal with business.”
 This also applies to photos.
 A personal photo of your family or one of you skiing in Winter Park does not belong on your website.
 It doesn’t look professional.
 That photo belongs in your family photo album at home and not in your business brochure.